Hair Loss After Weight Loss Injections: Is It Normal and What to Do

 Reduced appetite: You may eat less overall, which can mean less protein, iron, zinc and B vitamins.
 These nutrients are essential for hair health.

-Rapid weight loss: Losing weight quickly can signal stress to the body, pushing more hair follicles into the shedding phase.
+Rapid weight loss: Losing weight quickly can signal stress to the body and push more hair follicles into the shedding phase.

 Shifts in hormones: Weight loss can influence thyroid hormones, insulin and cortisol, which all play roles in the hair growth cycle.